frnqpur/ecu-diagnostic-remapping/README.md

 ## Positioning

-This project is positioned as a **desktop engineering portfolio project** that highlights practical software-hardware integration, ECU workflow understanding, and technical documentation readiness.
+This project is positioned as a **desktop engineering project** that highlights practical software-hardware integration, ECU workflow understanding, and technical documentation readiness.